[Case Study Off Road México]

 16

-Visual navigation with space icons
+Visual navigation with facility icons

 17

-Descriptive cards per space
+Descriptive cards by space

 18